 In some instances the user may want to calibrate the bath to improve the temperature set-point accuracy.
-Calibration is done by adjusting the controller probe calibration constants DO and DG so that the temperature of the bath as measured with a standard thermometer agrees more closely with the bath set-point.
+Calibration is done by adjusting the controller probe calibration constants D0 and DG so that the temperature of the bath as measured with a standard thermometer agrees more closely with the bath set-point.
 The thermometer used must be able to measure the bath fluid temperature with higher accuracy than the desired accuracy of the bath.
-By using a good thermometer and carefully following the procedure the bath can be calibrated to an accuracy of better than 0.1°C over a range of 50 degrees.
+By using a good thermometer and carefully following procedure the bath can be calibrated to an accuracy of better than 0.1°C over a range of 50 degrees.

-10.1 Calibration Points
+11.1 Calibration Points

-In calibrating the bath DO and DG are adjusted to minimize the set-point error at each of two different bath temperatures.
-Any two reasonably separated bath temperatures may be used for the calibration however best results are obtained when using bath temperatures which are just within the most useful operating range of the bath.
+In calibrating the bath D0 and DG are adjusted to minimize the set-point error at each of two different bath temperatures.
+Any two reasonably separated bath temperatures may be used for the calibration however best results will be obtained when using bath temperatures which are just within the most useful operating range of the bath.
 The farther apart the calibration temperatures the larger will be the calibrated temperature range but the calibration error will also be greater over the range.
-If for instance 20°C and 80°C are chosen as the calibration temperatures, the bath may achieve an accuracy of say $\pm 0.2$ °C over the range 20 to 80°C. Choosing 30°C and 70°C may allow the bath to have a better accuracy of maybe $\pm 0.05$ °C over the range 30 to 70°C but outside that range the accuracy may be only $\pm 0.5$ °C.
+If for instance 20°C and 80°C are chosen as the calibration temperatures then the bath may achieve an accuracy of say ± 0.2 °C over the range 20 to 80°C. Choosing 30°C and 70°C may allow the bath to have a better accuracy of maybe ± 0.05 °C over the range 30 to 70°C but outside that range the accuracy may be only ± 0.5 °C.

-10.2 Measuring the Set-point Error
+11.2 Measuring the Set-point Error

 The first step in the calibration procedure is to measure the temperature errors (including sign) at the two calibration temperatures.
-First set the bath to the lower set-point which we will call $t_L$ .
+First set the bath to the lower setpoint which we will call t_L .
 Wait for the bath to reach the set-point and allow 15 minutes to stabilize at that temperature.
 Check the bath stability with the thermometer.
-When both the bath and the thermometer have stabilized measure the bath temperature with the thermometer and compute the temperature error errL which is the actual bath temperature minus the set-point temperature.
-If for example the bath is set for a lower set-point of $t_L$ =20°C and the bath reaches a measured temperature of 19.7°C then the error is -0.3°C.
+When both the bath and the thermometer have stabilized measure the bath temperature with the thermometer and compute the temperature error err_L which is the actual bath temperature minus the set-point temperature.
+If for example the bath is set for a lower set-point of t_L =20°C and the bath reaches a measured temperature of 19.7°C then the error is -0.3°C.

-Next, set the bath for the upper set-point $t{\rm H}$ and after stabilizing measure the bath temperature and compute the error errH.
+Next, set the bath for the upper set-point $t{\rm H}$ and after stabilizing measure the bath temperature and compute the error err_H.
 For our example we will suppose the bath was set for 80°C and the thermometer measured 80.1°C giving an error of +0.1°C.

-10.3 Computing D0 and DG
+11.3 Computing D0 and DG

-Before computing the new values for D0 and DG the current values must be known.
+Before computing the new values for \mathbf{D}{O} and \mathbf{D}{G} the current values must be known.
 The values may be found by either accessing the probe calibration menu from the controller panel or by inquiring through the digital interface.
 The user should keep a record of these values in case they may need to be restored in the future.
-The new values DO' and DG' are computed by entering the old values for DO and DG, the calibration temperature set-points $t_L$ and $t_H$ , and the temperature errors errL and errH into the following equations,
+The new values D0' and DG' are computed by entering the old values for D0 and DG, the calibration temperature set-points t_L and t_H , and the temperature errors errL and errH into the following equations,

-$$D0' = \frac{err_L (t_H - D0) - err_H (t_L - D0)}{t_H - t_L} + D0$$
+$${D_0}' = \frac{err_L (t_H - D_0) - err_H (t_L - D_0)}{t_H - t_L} + D_0$$

-$$DG' = \left[\frac{err_H - err_L}{t_H - t_L} + 1\right]DG$$
+$$D{G}' = \left[\frac{err{H} - err{L}}{t{H} - t{L}} + 1\right]D{G}$$